Variants of SARS-CoV-2: Y453F

 The name of the mutation, Y453F, refers to an exchange whereby the tyrosine (Y) is replaced by phenylalanine (F) at position 453.
 The mutation have been found potentially linked to the spread of SARS-CoV-2 among minks in the Netherlands in 2020.

 S477G/N

 A highly flexible region in the receptor binding domain (RBD) of SARS-CoV-2, starting from residue 475 and continuing up to residue 485, was identified using bioinformatics and statistical methods in several studies.
 The University of Graz and the Biotech Company Innophore have shown in a recent publication that structurally, the position S477 shows the highest flexibility among them.

 At the same time, S477 is hitherto the most frequently exchanged amino acid residue in the RBDs of SARS-CoV-2 mutants.
 By using molecular dynamics simulations of RBD during the binding process to hACE2, it has been shown that both S477G and S477N strengthen the binding of the SARS-CoV-2 spike with the hACE2 receptor.
-The vaccine developer BioNTech referenced this amino acid exchange as relevant regarding future vaccine design in a preprint published in February 2021.
+The vaccine developer BioNTech referenced this amino acid exchange as relevant regarding future vaccine design in a paper published in September 2021.